coli-saar/tracl/README.md

 ## Obtaining the fonts

 The official ACL style uses fonts which are not preinstalled with Typst.
+You will need to download these fonts and [install them into your system](https://typst.app/docs/reference/text/text/#parameters-font).
 Here's how you can get them.

+For the "Times" font, download [Nimbus Roman No9 L](https://www.fontsquirrel.com/fonts/nimbus-roman-no9-l).
+(This is the font that the "times" package of TexLive actually uses.)

+For the "sans serif" font, download [Nimbus Sans](https://www.fontsquirrel.com/fonts/nimbus-sans-l).
+(This is a replacement for Helvetica.)

-For the "typewriter" font, download [Inconsolata](https://fonts.google.com/specimen/Inconsolata) and [install it into your system](https://typst.app/docs/reference/text/text/#parameters-font).
+For the "typewriter" font, download [Inconsolata](https://fonts.google.com/specimen/Inconsolata).

-For the "sans serif" font, the style file currently uses Open Sauce One or Helvetica, whichever one is available on your system.
-Open Sauce One is preinstalled in the Typst web editor.

-Times Roman, the main font for the body of an ACL paper, does not seem to be available as a free font.
-You can extract it from your LaTeX installation as an OTF font, which Typst can read.
-Proceed as follows (note that these instructions currently assume we are using Mactex on a Mac):

-- Install [FontForge](https://fontforge.org/en-US/), e.g. with `brew install fontforge`.
-- Locate the Times font in your LaTeX distribution, e.g. in `/usr/local/texlive/2024/texmf-dist/fonts/type1/urw/times/*.pfb`.
-- For each of these font files, convert it into OTF with `fontforge -lang=ff -c 'Open("/usr/local/texlive/2024/texmf-dist/fonts//type1/urw/times/utmr8a.pfb"); Generate("utmr8a.otf");'` etc.